shvaf/DVT_Analysis/README.md

 ## Background

 This project was originally created for my internship at Knight Cancer Research Institute.
-A graduate student reached out and had 4300 dictated radiology reports that contained diagnsoses for Deep Vein Thrombosis (DVT).
+A graduate student reached out and had a text file with 4300 dictated radiology reports that contained diagnsoses for Deep Vein Thrombosis (DVT).
 He need an algorithm to quickly sort through the text file and provide him with an output that stated if Deep Vein Thrombosis was found within each scan.
-To stay compliant with HIPAA, I did not include the original text file that I used for this project and instead asked ChatGPT to generate at least 25 records of fake data to show how the code would work.
+To stay compliant with HIPAA, I did not include the original text file that I used for the project and instead asked ChatGPT to generate at least 20 records of fake data to show how the code would work.
 The file ChatGPT_generated_fake_DVT_data.txt contains fake ChatGPT generated data.
 No real patient data is shared for this project.

 ## Initial Approach - Sentiment Analysis